San Diego Drunk Driving Lawyer

 The three tests are the horizontal gaze nystagmus test, the walk and turn test, and the one-leg stand test;

-An involuntary jerking of the eyes.
+Involuntary jerking of the eyes.
 Alcohol and certain other drugs cause horizontal gaze nystagmus.
 Typically, an officer will hold an object, such as a pen in front of the person and move the pen side to side and up and down to observe any nystagmus.
 The officer is looking to see if someone’s eyes jerk as they move side to side, up and down, and while looking straight ahead at the object.

 Walk and Turn Test:

-Requires a person to place to place their feet, one in front of the other on a real or imaginary line with their arms to their sides.
+Requires a person to place their feet, one in front of the other on a real or imaginary line with their arms to their sides.
 The person then must take nine heel-to-toe-steps, turn, and take nine heel-to-toe steps back.
 When the person has taken the nine steps, he or she must turn, keeping their front foot on the line and by taking a series of small steps with the other foot.
 The police officer in San Diego is looking to see if the person can keep balance, steps off the line, or does other conduct that may indicate that he or she is drunk.

 One-leg Stand Test:

 Requires a person to raise one leg with the foot approximately six inches off the ground, keeping the raised foot parallel to the ground.
-The police officer will then require the person to count out loud by one thousands until told to stop.
+The police officer will then require the person to count out loud by one thousand until told to stop.
 An officer will be looking to see if the person sways while balancing, puts their foot down, and any other actions that would indicate to the officer that the person is drunk.

 Preliminary Alcohol Screening Device: